Skip to content

 2. Scroll to the footer.

-3. Open or expand the top 1 to 3 results.
+3. Open or expand the top 1 to 3 promising results.

-4. Add the best link before leaving the note.
+4. Add the useful link before leaving the note.

 2) Mobile capture -> connect immediately